BreakellrZ/Escape_Room/readme.md

 1. If I had more time I would have liked to add in a map section with the exact locations of the Escape Rooms that I referred to on the 'Rooms' page.
 2. I would have like to have added more Escape Rooms and plan on doing so.
 3. I will add a F.A.Q section of the most common Questions asked.
+4. I will add an Anchor link to 'Irelands Best Escape Rooms' Main heading.

 ## Technologies used